lopez-dev/Siemens-SCL-Source-Files/README.md

 # Siemens SCL Source Files

-Dieses Repository enthält eine Sammlung von Siemens SCL (Structured Control Language) Quellcodes, die direkt in Siemens SPS-Systeme importiert werden können.
-Die SCL-Programme sind zur Verwendung in Automatisierungsprojekten gedacht und erleichtern die schnelle Integration und Konfiguration von SPS-Programmen.
+This repository contains a collection of Siemens SCL (Structured Control Language) source codes that can be directly imported into Siemens PLC systems.
+The SCL programs are designed for use in automation projects, facilitating the quick integration and configuration of PLC programs.

-## Merkmale:
+## Features:
-- Fertige SCL-Quellcodes für Siemens SPS
+- Ready-to-use SCL source codes for Siemens PLCs
-- Einfacher Import in TIA Portal
+- Easy import into TIA Portal
-- Optimiert für Automatisierungsprojekte
+- Optimized for automation projects
-- Modularer Aufbau für einfache Anpassungen
+- Modular structure for easy customization

-Dieses Repository wird regelmäßig mit neuen SCL-Dateien und Updates erweitert.
-Contributions sind willkommen!
+This repository is regularly updated with new SCL files and updates.
+Contributions are welcome!